urentia/Bioinformatics-Practice-/vis.md

 ---
 layout: page
 title: My Research Projects
-subtitle: I currently work in an Neural Development Lab.
-Previously, I have pursued independent chemsitry research.
+subtitle: Human tissue I stained and images showing GFAP and CD68 expression in the area of a demyelinating lesion.
 bigimg: /img/SLIDE2~1.JPG
 ---